Skip to content

 Where it wins: Real human voice, multilingual options on premium tiers, can handle complex inquiries, and the answering company manages turnover for you.
 Mid-tier price between hiring and AI.

-Where it falls short: The lead lands in your inbox 30–90 minutes after the call ended — by which time the caller has already called the next shop on Google.
+Where it falls short: The lead lands in your inbox a while after the call, not in real time — by which time the caller has already called the next shop on Google.
 Scripts are generic; reps don't know your trade vocabulary (a "30-amp double-pole breaker" or "evap coil pan" sounds like nonsense to a generalist).
 Spam calls and telemarketers get counted as billable minutes.
 Contracts often have minimum-month commitments.
-And the truly cheap services ($99–$200) staff overseas call centers with accent and scripting issues that frustrate American homeowners.
+And the cheapest services ($99–$200) tend to lean on generic, heavily-scripted reps.

 Best for: Established shops who already have an in-house person handling 80%+ of calls, and need overflow coverage for the rest.
 Or anyone who absolutely needs a live human voice for brand reasons.